 Scientists carried out an experiment some many months ago when they built a domed world in a desert miles away from any civilisation.
 Their experiment was to see if people could cope in the same sort of conditions on another world.
 They had carefully selected the people using all manor of tests.
 However, the project failed,due in part to the peoples personalities.
 They soon got bored with one another causing the social cohesion to break down.
 If we are going to have people living alone in far off places then these situations would have to be resolved.

-When we find another planet and move to it such as Mars, we'd probably have to teraform the planet so that it was environmentally sound for us.
-We couldn't live on Mars, we'd have to teraform it, we'd have to change the atmosphere to oxygen, send algae over to convert the poisonous gas to something more breathable.
+When we find another planet and move to it such as Mars, we'd probably have to terraform the planet so that it was environmentally sound for us.
+We couldn't live on Mars, we'd have to terraform it, we'd have to change the atmosphere to oxygen, send algae over to convert the poisonous gas to something more breathable.
 With Mars, we'd have to warm the planet up so that we'd be able to breathe.

 Another problem with Mars is that there is no magnetic field to protect from the Sun's radiation which would when give us cancer if we didn't have the right level of protection.
 We'd be better off moving to an Extrasolar Planet (Exoplanet) that is already suited to our needs.
-Venus is same size as Earth but its environment is toxic and highly pressurised and teraforming that planet might be just too near impossible to do.
+Venus is same size as Earth but its environment is toxic and highly pressurised and terraforming that planet might be just too near impossible to do.